 I have used both, and some say that Cronometer has the more accurate data, but I haven’t been able to confirm that.

-This is still a great number that is much lower than the average 350 grams of carbs consumed by the average American on the Standard American Diet (SAD).
+Just think about this alarming fact: About 350 grams of carbs is consumed daily by the average American on the Standard American Diet (SAD).

 The interface in LoseIt is really great to keep track of your daily weight.
 I’m not familiar with MyFitnessPal, so I can’t really give any feedback on that.